 Starting a time deposit is as easy as opening a bank account.
 It’s convenient as you can open a time deposit and a saving account in the same bank.
 Also, the interest starts at 0.875% to as high as 4% before taxes, and your money is insured up to half a million pesos.
 Plus, you can choose how long your fund is parked like 90 days, 180 days, a year or longer.

 To earn your first million with time deposit in 10 years where the interest is credited annually, then you need to save P96,216.76 each year.
-Below is the top 11 best time deposits accounts in the Philippines.
+You can read a more detailed article on the best time deposit accounts with high interest rates in the Philippines.

 An investment-linked policy is an insurance plan that allows you to invest.
 It is also called “VUL” or variable-universal life policy.
-Through this product, you can get insured and invest at the same time.
+Through this product, you can get insured and put your savings in investment funds at the same time.
 It makes buying insurance as well as starting an investment easier.

 The downside is that there may be fees involved in opening and maintaining this account.
 Fortunately, this is perfect for those who are just starting into passive income as it gives insurance protection from sudden demise, critical accident, or accidents while building wealth.

 You can buy this kind of policy from insurance companies through their agents.
-Below is a table of the top life insurance companies in the Philippines based on premium income, asset, net income, paid-up capital, and net worth.
+In fact, you can read more about top insurance companies in the Philippines based on premium income, asset, net income, paid-up capital, and net worth.

 The agents are licensed by the government; meaning, they were trained, took an exam conducted by the Insurance Commission, and then passed.
 You can ask for a sample quote which should tell you how much insurance you’re getting and a forecast on investment returns.